‘Paranormal Lockdown’ Investigates The Iconic Waverly Hills Sanatorium

 — Nick Groff (@NickGroff_) January 10, 2017

-According to the Waverly Hills website the facility, which is located on the outskirts of Louisville, Kentucky, opened in 1910 as a two-story hospital and was originally designed to accommodate up to 50 tuberculosis patients.
-Expansions upped that capacity to over 400, but the hospital closed in 1961 after the discovery that the antibiotic drug streptomycin treated and cured TB.
+According to the Waverly Hills website, the facility, which is located on the outskirts of Louisville, Kentucky, opened in 1910 as a two-story hospital and was originally designed to accommodate up to 50 tuberculosis patients.
+Expansions upped that capacity to over 400, but the hospital closed in 1961 after the discovery that the antibiotic drug, streptomycin treated and cured TB.
 Thousands died at Waverly Hills during the time of the “White Plague,” but with the development of antibiotics, thousands more would no longer meet the same fate.

-Waverly Hills eventually closed down, but was reopened in 1962 as a geriatric facility called WoodHaven Medical Services.
+Waverly Hills eventually closed down but was reopened in 1962 as a geriatric facility called WoodHaven Medical Services.
 After the state closed WoodHaven Medical in 1981, the building hasn’t been in use, at least by the living.
 In 2001, Waverly Hills was sold to historical and paranormal enthusiasts Tina and Charlie Mattingly.
-For those who want an up-close look at the sanatorium, there are tours of the hospital and the Mattingly’s host a haunted house attraction each Halloween, with the proceeds going toward renovations.
+For those who want an up-close look at the sanatorium, there are tours of the hospital, and the Mattingly’s host a haunted house attraction each Halloween with the proceeds going toward renovations.
 The annual Waverly Hills Annual Christmas Laser Light Show kicks off every Thanksgiving and runs through Christmas Eve.

 As for the repairs, all the windows are currently being restored while the interior is being renovated.
 Doing repairs and renovations in a haunted location is known to stir up activity, so Nick and Katrina should have a busy and productive 72-hour stay on this episode of Paranormal Lockdown.
-Broadway World shared that on this episode of Paranormal Lockdown, Katrina is visiting Waverly Hills for the first time, and this is Nick’s third time.
+Broadway World shared that on this episode of Paranormal Lockdown, Katrina will visit Waverly Hills for the first time, and this is Nick’s third time.
 Together, they are bringing an impressive array of cutting-edge, state-of-the-art equipment to assist them on their Friday the 13th investigation on Paranormal Lockdown.

 Nick Groff posted to his Facebook page a video link along with the comment, “Sneak peek of Paranormal Lockdown airing tomorrow night.”
 The Paranormal Lockdown clip reveals that they will be accompanied on this investigation by Ben Hansen, a friend of Nick’s as well as a former FBI agent turned paranormal investigator.
 He shared with the Paranormal Lockdown team that on a previous visit to Waverly Hills, he felt as though something was following him all the time.
 He doesn’t think it’s safe for the Paranormal Lockdown team, warning them to be careful and not to provoke the spirits that linger in the dark halls and tunnels.